ABOUT

 Deidre Tegarden is Executive Director of the Nisei Veterans Memorial Center, Maui, Hawaii, a position she has had since 2016.
 As a young woman she spent many years studying and working in Japan and China, an experience that shaped her deep respect for the contributions Asian cultures have made to Hawaii.
 She has extensive experience in non-profit and public sector administration and prior to joining the NVMC, she served as Chief of Protocol for the State of Hawaii in the administrations of Governors Neil Abercrombie and David Ige.
 Her facility with languages, Japanese and Chinese, proved beneficial in her duties which included meeting with heads of state worldwide, supervising visits of foreign dignitaries, managing official state ceremonies, and serving as an advisor on international relations and efforts to attract commerce and tourism to Hawaii.
 Before her work at the state-level, she was Director of the Maui County Office of Economic Development; Executive Director of Big Brothers, Big Sisters Maui; and past president of the Rotary Club of Kahului.
 She serves on the board of the Japanese Cultural Center of Hawaii and is a member of the U.S. – Japan Council, as well as an honorary member of the Alpha Delta Kappa Maui Chapter.
 She is a graduate of University of Maryland with a Bachelor of Arts degree in Japanese and Chinese Studies and is a Harry and Jeanette Weinberg Fellow, a past recipient of Pacific Business News’ 40 Under 40 Award and a recipient of the Japanese Cultural Society of Maui’s Nihon Bunka award.

-Melanie Agrabante, Research Archivist
+Melanie Agrabante, Archive Director

 Center History